 Jets sending four to NFL’s new look Pro Bowl

-The Jets jump in 2022 was recognized on Wednesday by the selections to the Pro Bowl.
+The Jets jump in 2022 was recognized on Wednesday by their selections to the Pro Bowl.

 The Jets did not have any Pro Bowlers in each of the last two seasons — years when they went a combined 6-27.
 The Jets are making a playoff push this season at 7-7 Entering Thursday’s game against the Jaguars and these four players are a big part of why the team has turned around.